-SPSS version 26.0 (IBM, Armonk, NY, USA) was used for analyses.
-The calculations for the statistical analyses are described in detail in supplementary material E2.
-In summary, the annual incidence rates between ages 8 and 19 years were calculated based on reports of asthma in the yearly questionnaires.
-For onset before age 8 years, the average annual incidence rate was calculated based on cases of asthma at recruitment.
-For onset after 19 years, the average annual incidence rate was calculated based on new cases of asthma in the questionnaire at age 28 years.
-A missing answer to the question about asthma was regarded as a negative response, while missing answers to questions about risk factors were regarded as missing and excluded from the analyses.
-The Chi-squared test was used for analysis of the association between potential risk factors and the age at asthma onset groups.
+The computer software program SPSS, version 26.0 (IBM Corp, New York, USA) was used for analyses.
+The calculation of the statistical analyses are described in detail in E2, in the Online data supplement.
+In summary, the annual incidence rates between ages 8 to 19y was calculated based on reports of asthma in the yearly questionnaires.
+For onset before age 8y, the average annual incidence rate was calculated based on cases of asthma at recruitment.
+For onset after 19y, the average annual incidence rate was calculated based on new cases of asthma in the questionnaire at age 28y.
+Missing answer to the question about asthma was regarded as a negative response, while missing answers to questions about risk factors were regarded as missing and excluded from the analyses, Chi-square test were used for analysis of the association between potential risk factors and the age at asthma onset groups.
 A p-value of <0.05 was considered statistically significant.
-Significant or borderline significant risk factors (p<0.1) identified in the Chi-squared analyses were included in an adjusted multinomial regression analysis.
-The dependent variable was age at onset of asthma (categorical variable), with never-asthma as reference, and expressed as odds ratios with 95% confidence intervals.
+Significant or borderline significant risk factors (p<0.1) identified in the Chi-square analyses, were included in an adjusted multinomial regression analysis.
+The dependent variable was age at onset of asthma (categorical variable), with 'never asthma' as reference, and expressed as odds ratios (OR) with 95% confidence intervals (CI).